TTCErembodegem/frenoy-syncer/README.md

 - (Un)comment Sporta/VTTL part
 - Run the Frenoy.Syncer again
 - Export the tables: reeks, clubploeg, clubploegspeler and kalender
+- Export all new Clubs, if any (Tables: club and clublokaal)

 And import on ttc-erembodegem.be...